Venturh/maxwerpers-v2/README.md

 ## About

 This is the second version of my personal portfolio.
-It replaced the first one taht was made with Create React App and Material Ui.
+It replaces the first one that was build with pure React.

 For this project i used Gatsby to benefit from the static page benefits, since i really didn´t need any dynamic content on my portfolio.
 When I have to update the portfolio i can just rebuild it with Netlify build hooks.
 If you want to check out my portfolio yourself you can check it out [here](https://maxwerpers.me/ "Title")